ruchir594/ah17/README.md

 ### To understand the approach, head to [docs/approach.rtf](https://github.com/ruchir594/ah17/blob/master/docs/approach.rtf) in this repo.

 ## Adding files
-Make a directory "data" in this repo.
+### Make a directory "data" in this repo.
-Add following files...
+### Add following files...
-> training_data.tsv
+  training_data.tsv

-> eval_data.tsv
+  eval_data.tsv

 run
 ```
 python convert.py
 ```
+this will make a new TSV training_impro.tsv in ./data repository.
+This basically trims the training_data's second column to only "Found" or "Not Found"

 Also run
 ```
 pip install -r requirements.txt
 ```
-this will make a new TSV training_impro.tsv in ./data repository

 Download Stanford [Dependency Parser](http://nlp.stanford.edu/software/lex-parser.shtml#Download) if you do not have already.

 # Customization